shady-guy/IRIS-figma-design-implementation-task/README.md

    The tools and frameworks I used are jsx (html in js), css (for the aesthetic), js (for the logic), vite (for deployment) and vercel (hosting site)
 ## 4. Live demo link
    [The live hosted website](https://iris-figma-design-implementation-ta-nine.vercel.app/#)

+The frontend work is not really good ik that.
+It should be noted however that all this was done after cramming the knowledge in less than a day.
+So, I do have an aptitude for learning.
+I learn quickly.